 Cross-platform development is a cheaper alternative to native development for Android and iOS platforms.
 Thanks to that approach, the mobile app is no longer being written to run on one of these operating systems only.
 Instead, developers build one application that works on both Android and iOS which cut costs and development time basically in half.

 Want to use React Native in your project?

 When to use React Native?

 It’s needless to say that choosing the proper technology for any mobile project always requires greater thought.
 Therefore, it’s helpful to consider needs, estimated budget and available time which will make the decision easier.
-And as it occurs, in some cases React Native is the right choice.
+And as it occurs, in some cases React Native mobile app development is the right choice.

 Consider React Native if:

 - You already have native applications – switching to React Native doesn’t require re-writing the entire code, so the whole process is smoother (check how Khan Acadamy managed such a switch).

 - If you want to scale your business quickly – as React Native is based on React, it’s easy to hire or train React Native developers.
 It means that you can scale your team and application quickly.
 Scaling application is easy thanks to component-driven development.
 However, other frameworks also offer such an approach.